 Cauliflower Chickpea Wraps

 With a rocking fiber and protein content that increase satiety, chickpeas are a weight loss superfood.
 In fact, a number of studies have shown that people who add them to a reduced-calorie diet lose more weight and have lower cholesterol.
-This recipe contains 50 percent of the recommended daily intake for dietary fiber and 15 grams of protein.
-As if that's not enough, it's vegan-friendly!
+This recipe contains 50% of the recommended daily intake for dietary fiber and 15 grams of protein.
+As if that's not enough, it's also vegan-friendly!

 Get the recipe from Hey Nutrition Lady.

 Stir-fries are the perfect weeknight meal because they cook up quickly and are packed with a variety of flavors and textures.
 The most time-consuming part of cooking a stir-fry is chopping the vegetables and prepping the protein and sauce—and this recipe helps you do both ahead of time.
 Peeling and deveining shrimp will save you ample minutes when it comes time to fire up the stove while slicing green onions and cutting broccoli florets, sugar snap peas, and carrots a few days in advance will make it easy to toss them into a pan.
 For the mouthwatering sauce, combine all the ingredients in a container and store it in the fridge.

 Pizza dough can always be made in advance so when pie night rolls around, all you have to do is layer the sauce, cheese, veggies, and meat toppings.
 This recipe uses a pizza kit to prepare the dough, topped with olive oil, marinara sauce, goat cheese, pepperoni, dried oregano, freshly grated Provolone, and baby arugula.
 A honey and jalapeno sauce is drizzled over the pizza for a spicy and sweet finishing touch.

 Get the recipe from How Sweet Eats.